hughobrien/zfs-remote-mirror/README.md

 	hugh@local$ chmod 744 ~/backup.sh

+If you're still in the same shell that you ran the initial backup from, we can set the *remote state* file now.

+	hugh@local$ echo "wd@$snapname" > .zfs-last-sent

 Physically Placing Your Remote System
 =====================================
 Now we can place the backup system in its permanent location.
 This is highly subjective but here are a few points to bear in mind: